|

 north."
 Unlike the buckaroo, "he wasn't much for pretty; his saddle

-their salient characteristics and the reason for it: "Their rope
+salient characteristics and the reason for it: "Their rope was seldom

-was seldom over forty feet, for being a good deal in a brush country,
+over forty feet, for being a good deal in a brush country, they were

-they were forced to swing a small loop.
-These men generally tied
+forced to swing a small loop.
+These men generally tied [hard and fast],

-[hard and fast], instead of taking their dallie-welts, or wrapping
+instead of taking their dallie-welts, or wrapping their rope around

-Russell seems to have preferred the flashy buckaroo to the plainer
+in brush country.
+Russell seems to have preferred the flashy buckaroo

-cowboy, or at least he described the California type more fully.
+to the plainer cowboy, or at least he described the California type

+more fully.
 His use of "lass-rope" reflects the dialect of the buckaroo.
-Without

 book: "Vaqueros, Cowboys, and Buckaroos"}